 Preparing for a job interview can be nerve-wracking, especially if you don’t know where to start.
 Job interviews, in general, are for a lot of people a stressful experience.
 Your key to success is to keep your anxiety under control in such a way that you can manage your stress.
-Solid preparation can contribute to this and will help you sharpen your focus during the job interview.
+Solid preparation and a job interview preparation checklist can contribute to this and will help you sharpen your focus during the job interview.
 In other words, good preparation helps you beat your pre-interview stress.

 If you’re well prepared for your interview, you can actually use your natural stress level to your advantage.
 An appropriate amount of stress can increase your productivity level and keep you on your toes during the interview.
 This is when you’re the sharpest version of you, and you will perform at your best.